 The task of ministry today has been impacted greatly by the reality of cultural and religious diversity.
 Promoting mutual understanding and empathy between different Christian traditions as well as between Christian and non-Christian faiths has become of paramount importance.
 This course examines the historical and theological contexts of recent developments in ecumenism and interreligious dialogue.
 Special attention is paid to the pastoral and socio-political implications of such developments.

-THEO 580 Foundations of Spirituality
+THEO 580 Foundations of Spirituality (2 credits)